Facing a core challenge

-We support clients to identify better solutions for utilising and protecting natural resources and ecosystems.
+We support clients to identify better solutions for managing, utilising and protecting the natural resources and ecosystems.

 We offer advice, evaluations and reviews of extractive sector issues, applying value-chain approaches to identifying governance and management improvements.
-Scanteam has carried out global evaluations of the Extractive Industries Transparency Initiative (EITI) and Norway’s Oil for Development program; country-level policy reviews; and solutions for better company-community relations.
+Scanteam has carried out global evaluations of the Extractive Industries Transparency Initiative (EITI) and Norway’s Oil for Development program, and carried out studies on ocean plastic pollution; promoting improved governance and solutions for better company-community relations.

 Climate change and eco-system management.

-Scanteam evaluates climate change related programmes and advise on climate finance mechanisms.
-We offer studies related to the complexity and interlinked topics of climate change, such as land, forest and water management and food security.
+Scanteam evaluates climate change related programmes and advise on climate change mitigation and adaptation, as well as climate finance mechanisms.
+We offer studies related to the complexity and interlinked topics of climate change, such as land and water management, disaster risk management, ocean management, carbon sequestration and REDD+, renewable energy, and food security.

 Predictable framework conditions and good public financial management (PFM) are key to sustainable economic growth and poverty reduction.
 These remain challenging issues in many countries.
 To address these, Scanteam applies Public Expenditure and Financial Accountability (PEFA), Political Economy Analysis (PEA) and other internationally recognised tools.